 Employees are expected to be on the job between the hours assigned by management.
-If the employee expects to be late, he/she is required to contact the supervisor.
+If the employee expects to be late, they are required to contact the supervisor.
 If an employee needs to be absent during any part of the day, the absence must be approved by the supervisor prior to the departure.
-If tardiness or absenteeism becomes an ongoing problem, the employee will be counseled and repeated offenses will result in the Disciplinary Actions (section 1.O.).
-Full time employees are expected to be in paid status for the scheduled number of hours established by the supervisor/manager.
-If an employee is absent or tardy PTO must be taken or the work hours adjusted (see Leave Time Section H).
-If an employee doesn't have adequate PTO to cover the absence, Leave without Pay noted in section H.3. will apply.
+If tardiness or absenteeism becomes an ongoing problem, the employee will be counseled and repeated offenses will result in the Disciplinary Actions (section 1.0.).
+Full-time employees are expected to be in paid status for the scheduled number of hours established by the supervisor/manager.
+If an employee is absent or tardy PTO must be taken or the work hours adjusted in the current work week (see Leave Time section 3.I).
+If an employee doesn't have adequate PTO to cover the absence, Leave Without Pay noted in section 3.I will apply.